Axel Springer SE

-It was started in 1946/1947 by journalist Axel Springer.
-Its current CEO is Mathias Döpfner.
-The Axel Springer company is the largest publishing house in Europe and controls the largest share of the German market for daily newspapers; 23.6%, largely because its flagship tabloid Bild is the highest-circulation newspaper in Europe with a daily readership exceeding 12 million.
-Upon its acquisition of Politico and Business Insider, Axel Springer announced that all employees must support a free market economy, a united Europe, and Israel's right to exist.
+The company was started in 1946 by journalist Axel Springer.
+Mathias Döpfner became its CEO in 2002.
+In 2004, Axel Springer company, the largest publishing house in Europe at that time, controlled the largest German market share for daily newspapers; 23.6%, largely because its flagship tabloid Bild is the highest-circulation newspaper in Europe with a daily readership exceeding 12 million.
+By 2022, the company had a market share of 10.6% in Germany.